Zulivan/fs-dbengine/README.md

 - [x] Create/Set tables.

-- [ ] Apply backups when a file is corrupted.

-- [ ] Get a better way to access objects values when more than 2 keys are required (current method is bad)
+- [x] Access nested objects' values [UP TO 6 KEYS] (looking for a better method though it's pointless since you can use tables)

-- [ ] Delete keys from a table.
+- [x] Delete keys from a table (nested objects: UP TO 6 KEYS).

+- [X] Use backups to fix a corrupted file.

+#### I don't know what to think about it...
+Even the idea of someone who will ever try it and give their feedback happens to be miraculous.